-Normally, at this stage, your website should be very well optimized and load fast enough.
-However, depending on your hosting, plugins and content, it’s possible that you get a different result.
+Usually, at this stage, your website should be very well optimized and load fast enough.
+However, depending on your hosting, plugins, and content, you may get a different result.

-In our case, we have a very good result, as the page loads in 1 second.
+In our case, we have an excellent result, as the page loads in 1 second.
 If your website loads in 1-3 seconds too, then you can consider that it’s fast enough, so no more improvements are necessary.

-From our experience, the PageSpeed score may not always be relevant to tell us exactly if a website is fast or not.
-That’s why it’s preferred to check the actual loading time with different tools and make sure that the loading time is good.
+From our experience, the PageSpeed score may not always be relevant to tell us precisely if a website is fast or not.
+That’s why it’s preferred to check the actual loading time with different tools and ensure that the loading time is good.